leondutoit/leondutoit.github.io/posts/git-for-research-course.md

 Git succeeds when simple remote file system synchronisation tools like Dropbox fail.

-### git and version control
+### Git and version control

 Git was initially developed by Linus Torvalds for Linux kernel development in 2005.
 It is distributed, so each copy is a respository with full history.
 It does not need a connection to a central server.

 Version control, in general, is the management of changes to documents.

-### concepts
+Some core concepts include:

-* `repos`: a repository is an on-disk data structure which stores metadata about files and/or directories.
+* `repository`: a repository is an on-disk data structure which stores metadata about files and/or directories.
 The main purpose is to store a set of files along with the history of changes made to those files.

-* `commits`: the unit in which you record changes in a repository
+* `commit`: the unit in which you record changes in a repository

-* `remotes`: a respository on a different machine that is synced with one on your own machine.
+* `remote`: a respository on a different machine that is synced with one on your own machine.
 Given git's distributed nature there is no "central" repo, only remotes.

-* `branches`: all work in a repository happens on a specific branch.
+* `branch`: all work in a repository happens on a specific branch.
 A branch can be seen as a specific line of work, a series of changes that are applied to files.
 A branch can be used, for example, to develop new features while making sure that other work is not affected.

-### practical session
+### Practical session

 We'll take a learning by doing approach.
 We will work in a repo that we create ourselves and in one we download from the web.